osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 ## Adding a `SensorPlugin`

 Specifying sensor plugins is slightly different.
-[Sensors](http://gazebosim.org/api/dev/group__gazebo__sensors.html) in Gazebo are meant to be attached to links, so the `<gazebo>` element describint that sensor must be given a reference to that link.
+[Sensors](http://gazebosim.org/api/dev/group__gazebo__sensors.html) in Gazebo are meant to be attached to links, so the `<gazebo>` element describing that sensor must be given a reference to that link.
 For example:

     <robot>